-Northeastern University D’Amore-McKim School of Business’ Graduate Certificate in Investments equips students with a deep understanding of global markets, knowledge of financial best practices, and a command of quantitative and analytical tools.
+Northeastern University D’Amore-McKim School of Business’s Graduate Certificate in Investments is designed to equip students with a deep understanding of global markets, financial best practices, and quantitative and analytical tools.

-In just four courses—with the option to take a fifth course to deepen their knowledge base—students learn cutting-edge theories and quantitative tools for identifying, valuing, and analyzing investment choices.
-Depending on the electives chosen, students explore critical topics in greater depth, such as real estate investing, personal financial planning, and risk management and insurance.
+In just four courses—with the option to take a fifth course to deepen their knowledge base—students have an opportunity to learn cutting-edge theories and quantitative tools for identifying, valuing, and analyzing investment choices.
+Depending on their chosen electives, students explore critical topics in greater depth, such as real estate investing, personal financial planning, risk management, and insurance.

 |FINA 6203||Investment Analysis||3|

 |In consultation with advisor, complete 9 graduate-level semester hours from the following for which prerequisites have been met.
 Some courses may also apply to requirements of the MBA program.||9|

 |Financial Reporting and Managerial Decision Making 1|

 |Managing People and Organizations|

 |Creating and Sustaining Customer Markets|

 12 total semester hours required; may take a maximum of 15 semester hours